 How I Keep Our Home Smelling Fresh (Even with Pets)

 99% of the time, I think that cats are really hygienic animals.
-We’ve never had a huge problem with Andy shedding and, because he’s an indoor kitty, he doesn’t track dirt or other allergens inside the house.
+We’ve never had a huge problem with Andy shedding and, because he’s an indoor kitty, he doesn’t track dirt or other allergens inside the house (although kitty litter can be a problem).

 However, no matter how sparkling clean (and absolutely darling) he may be, there is still evidence in our home that we live with a pet.